Taiwan's Gogoro to enter India scooter market with Hero tie-up

+Autos & TransportationTaiwan's Gogoro to enter India scooter market with Hero tie-up

-TAIPEI (Reuters) - Taiwanese electric scooter maker Gogoro has partnered with India’s Hero MotoCorp to offer its battery-sharing infrastructure in the world’s largest motorcycle market, top company officials said on Wednesday.
+Taiwanese electric scooter maker Gogoro has partnered with India's Hero MotoCorp (HROM.NS) to offer its battery-sharing infrastructure in the world's largest motorcycle market, top company officials said on Wednesday.

 Gogoro, which sells motorcycles in Taiwan and known for its battery distribution network for riders, will build battery swapping platforms in India's scooter market in a joint venture with Hero, the world's largest producer of two-wheelers.